ndwinton/tap-setup-scripts/README.md

 If set, values will be taken from `TN_USERNAME` and `TN_PASSWORD` for the Tanzu Network and `REGISTRY`, `REG_USERNAME` and `REG_PASSWORD` for the registry.

+By default, the script assumes an installation on a local cluster, such as Kind or Minikub, where services will be accessed via the `localhost` address.
+However, it can also be used for an installation on to a full, externally-accessible cluster.
+In order to enable this you should set the `DOMAIN` environment variable (or supply a value when prompted) to something other than the default of `vcap.me`.

 After the setup script completes you should have a fully functioning TAP installation, ready to build and run applications.